Costs grantholders can claim on a grant

 - the conference organiser and your employing organisation are unable to cover the costs.

-You can claim up to £1,000 per person for each conference.
+You can claim up to £1,000 per person for each conference to cover caring costs.

 Covers lead applicants, staff employed on your grant or others contributing to the research to work away from their host organisation for less than 12 months.